Crown asks for 'unprecedented' 29-year sentence for Evansburg father | CBC News

 "It is a pattern of pain that continues today," Kalra said.
 "They have nightmares, they're on medication, they have self-loathing.
 They harm themselves to control the pain.
 They are unable to leave home.
 They are triggered.
 They have panic attacks."

-The only family member in the courtroom for Monday's hearing was the man seated in the prisoner's box.
+The only family member in the courtroom for Monday's hearing was the accused's father.

 Defence lawyer Alexandra Seaman called the 29-year sentence proposed by the Crown "crushing" and suggested a sentence in the range of 16 to 18 years.